 A student may transfer a maximum of 12 semester hours of graduate credit in which a grade of "B" or better has been earned from approved institutions.
 Transfer credit must be approved by the Ed.D.
 Program Directors.
 Transfer credit cannot be approved unless an official transcript of all transfer work is on file in the Office of Graduate Studies.
 Transfer credit should be evaluated and approved prior to the completion of the degree plan.

-Students must commit to attend the face-to-face Ed.D. summer workshop from July 6 – 10, 2020 to be eligible to enroll in the Fall 2020 cohort.
-Students who are not able to attend the workshop will be required to apply for the Fall 2021 cohort.
+Students must commit to attend the face-to-face Ed.D. summer workshop to be eligible to enroll in the Fall 2021 cohort.
+The dates of the workshop are to be determined.
+Students who are not able to attend the workshop will be required to apply for the Fall 2022 cohort.

 To be admitted to the Ed.D. in School Improvement program, a prospective student must:

 - Hold a master’s degree in an education related field from a regionally or nationally accredited institution.

 - Have at least three years of experience in education (record of service)

 - Write and submit an essay related to a school improvement problem of practice limited to 1,000 words.

 - Submit a resume in .pdf or Word format.

 - Complete the application for admission to a graduate program.